sailendrachettri/gk-current-affairs/README.md

-# AlphaNews - A News Web Application
+# GeneralKnowledge - A General Knowledge and Quizz web application

 - The main focus of this application is to aware the people about current affairs, general knowled and some interesting facts about everything.